shelbyedmonds/artsy/README.md

 # CSCI 1302 - Artsy Project (cs1302-artsy)

-This repository contains the skeleton code for the Art project assigned to the students in Michael E. Cotterell's Fall 2014 CSCI 1302 class at the University of Georgia.
+This repository contains the skeleton code for the Art project assigned to the students in Michael E. Cotterell's Spring 2015 CSCI 1302 class at the University of Georgia.

 **Please read the entirety of this file before beginning your project.**

 ## Due Date

-This project is due on Monday 2014-10-21 @ 9:30 AM.
+This project is due on Friday 2015-03-20 @ 11:55 PM.

 ## Academic Honesty